Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2002-01-01-others-oop.md

 # Resources on OOP

-Now that you have had an introduction to some of the ideas and larger implementations of OOP in JavaScript, here is some more reading with even more detailed explanations.
+Now that you have had an introduction to some of the ideas and larger implementations of OOP in JavaScript, here is some more reading with even more detailed explanations. **Thank you Dr. Musick for these!**

 - Haverbeke, Marijn. **Eloquent JavaScript: A Modern Introduction to Programming.** 3rd Edition.
 N.p., 2018.
 Web.
     - [_Chapter 6; The Secret Life of Objects_](https://eloquentjavascript.net/3rd_edition/06_object.html)